codybarr-thinkful/noteful/README.md

 Refactored the app to use the Express API built for the assignment in Checkpoint 19.
 You can find that repo here: https://github.com/codybarr-thinkful/noteful-api

+**Checkpoint 20**

+Refactored the app to use the production express api in `noteful-api` deployed to heroku.